diBernardoGroup/Network-model-of-the-COVID-19/README.md

 All the scripts listed are used in numerical simulations using MATLAB R2018b on Windows 10 (64-bit) OS.
 The hardware used for simulations is an Intel Core i7-8750 chip and 16Gb RAM DDR4.
-With this system, each of the simulations with 10000 repetitions for Montecarlo analysis takes approximately 10 minutes.
+With this system, each of the simulations with 10000 repetitions for Montecarlo campaign takes approximately 10 minutes.

 **REPOSITORY ORGANIZATION**